ricsanfre/pi-cluster/docs/_docs/databases.md

 #### Prometheus PodMonitor

-Create a PodMonitor to scrape Valkey metrics with Prometheus:
+Create a PodMonitor to scrape Valkey metrics.
+The exporter emits metrics with a `valkey_` prefix (because the operator configures it with `--namespace=valkey`).
+Standard Redis Grafana dashboards expect a `redis_` prefix, so the PodMonitor uses `metricRelabelings` to rename at scrape time.

+See the reference implementation at `kubernetes/apps/e-commerce/config/databases/components/valkey-monitor/podmonitor.yaml`:

 ```yaml
 apiVersion: monitoring.coreos.com/v1